Philadelphia, PA New Construction Size: 200,000 SF Construction Cost: $120.5 million

 The first phase of the project involved constructing a temporary 24-bed addition to the existing hospital, completed in August 2016, to allow the hospital to immediately address the underserved needs of children and adolescents.
 Phase 2 was the demolition of an existing building to provide adequate parking and circulation prior to the development of the next phase.

-Phase 3, a 3-story, 35,000 square-foot outpatient facility which consolidates various services from two major buildings on campus, was completed December 2017.
-This building hosts offices, therapy spaces for several community programs, and outpatient mental health services for adults, children and adolescents.
-It also provides a cafeteria, general use group spaces, and conference rooms for both client and staff use.
+Phase 3, a 3-story, 35,000-square-foot outpatient facility that consolidates various services from two major buildings on campus, was completed in December 2017.
+This building hosts offices, therapy spaces for several community programs, and outpatient mental health services for adults, children, and adolescents.
+It also provides a cafeteria, general-use group spaces, and conference rooms for both client and staff use.

 Phase 4 involved demolishing several existing buildings to make way for phase 5, construction of the new inpatient hospital, currently underway.
 The five-story structure with more than 150,000 square feet of space will have nearly 200 beds that will be able to house a variety of populations, each in their own, distinct and separate areas.

 As architects who design projects in nearly every state in the country (47 to be exact) we understand the importance of designing for the unique characteristics of a region, like earthquakes in CA!Read More

 One of our favorite dining discoveries in Philadelphia is the Han Dynasty, where the Dan Dan Noodles are king.
 (Or should that be emperor?!)